 While the traverse of Franconia Ridge may be the most iconic White Mountain ridgewalk, a "Presi Traverse" is a step up in challenge and reward.
 A majority of the route affords no shade nor shelter - only stellar, uninterrupted views for hours on end when the clouds are lifted.

 The Presidentials, and Mount Washington in particular, are notorious for remarkably horrendous weather and have a storied history of killing over-exposed hikers on their upper slopes slopes even during summertime.
 Any safe completion of the traverse demands a high degree of preparedness.
 Although many choose to backpack it over several days, finishing the entire trail in a day is a daunting summertime challenge for fast and experienced hikers.

 This route includes a series of trails, largely following the Gulfside

 Trail north of Mount Washington (Northern Presidentials) and the Crawford Path

 south of Mount Washington (Southern Presidentials) with several exceptions.
 There are two popular routes: the "minimal" traverse of 19 miles exiting after Mount Eisenhower and the "full" traverse of 23 miles exiting after Mount Jackson.

 Need to Know

-and Crawford Path
+and southern stretches of the Crawford Path